payne911/SR-ResCNN-Keras/README.md

 ```

 ## Built With
 * [PyCharm](https://www.jetbrains.com/pycharm/) - The IDE used
 * [Keras](https://keras.io/) - The wrapper on TensorFlow framework
 * [Python 3.6](https://www.python.org/downloads/release/python-360/)

 ## Author
 * **Jérémi Grenier-Berthiaume**

 See also the list of [contributors](https://github.com/payne911/SR-ResCNN-Keras-/graphs/contributors) who participated in this project.

 ## License
 This project doesn't yet have a license applied.
 Reproduce at your own risk.

 ## Acknowledgments
 My thanks go to:

-* [sds](https://stackoverflow.com/users/7350191/sds): a kind user that has helped understand a few things when I was just starting with this project.
+* [sds](https://stackoverflow.com/users/7350191/sds): a kind StackOverflow user that has helped understand a few things when I was just starting with this project.
 * [this repo](https://github.com/thstkdgus35/EDSR-PyTorch) which provided me with some insights on the actual implementation discussed in [this paper](https://arxiv.org/pdf/1707.02921.pdf).

 ### TODO
 Notes to self.

 ```